fulmicoton/fulmicoton.github.io/_posts/2014-09-27-polynomials.markdown

 - 150 hours on Yandex's kaggle competition.
 - 15 hours on Kaggle's criteo competition
 - 30 hours on Google Hash code's problems
-- and lately I spent around 8 hours to crack a cute little programming puzzle on codingames I could talk about on this blog.
+- and lately I spent around 8 hours to crack a cute little programming puzzle I could talk about on this blog.

-This puzzle is sponsored by Nintendo Europe, and they use to attract and select candidates.
+This puzzle is sponsored by a major video game company, and they use to attract and select candidates.
 I could not care less about this prize as I just got hired and will relocate back to Japan very soon.

 I understand that people get very passionnate about the practise of using programming puzzles